 Details of collaborative and joint working projects with healthcare organisations, among other things, are disclosed individually on the database.
 Certain research and development transfers of value to healthcare professionals, other relevant decision makers, and healthcare organisations are also disclosed in aggregate.

-Separately, pharmaceutical companies are also required to disclose transfers of value made to patient organisations (and certain members of the public).
-The ABPI Code requires that this information is published on the individual pharmaceutical companies' websites.
-To increase access to this information.
-Disclosure UK includes two 'gateways' comprising a list of links to the individual company websites publishing this information.
-While not fully integrated in the same way as healthcare professional, other relevant decision maker, and healthcare organisation disclosure data, the gateways enable visitors to Disclosure UK to find patient organisation information more easily from the same place.
+Separately, pharmaceutical companies are also required to disclose transfers of value made to patient organisations (and fees for certain contracted services paid to members of the public, including patients and journalists).
+The ABPI Code requires that this information is published on the pharmaceutical companies' websites and that there are gateway links to this information from Disclosure UK.